rhyolight/numenta-web/packages/numenta.com/pages/papers/htm-spatial-pooler-neocortical-algorithm-for-online-sparse-distributed-coding.md

 A central problem in neuroscience is to understand how individual cortical neurons learn to respond to specific input spike patterns, and how a population of neurons collectively represents features of the inputs in a flexible, dynamic, yet robust way.
 HTM networks can learn time-based sequences in a continuous online fashion by using Sparse Distributed Representations (SDRs).
 HTM spatial pooler (SP) is a key component of HTM networks that continuously encodes streams of sensory inputs into SDRs.

-### Q. How does this paper make contributions in machine intelligence?
+### Q. How does this paper make contributions in machine learning?

 The HTM spatial pooler leads to a flexible sparse coding scheme that can be used in practical machine learning applications.
 By exploring functional properties of the HTM spatial pooler that have not yet been systematically analyzed, this paper enables new SP-based machine learning applications.